 of rational suicide.

 them with guilt feelings.
-As I have mentioned earlier, assistance in
+As I have mentioned

-is taking their life.
+he or she is taking their life.
 This statement

 that the departing person is taking full responsibility

 for the action.
-If the aim is to
+If the aim is to attempt to

 not suicide, this note should be kept in a private,